- Notice of availability of Draft Recovery Plan (83 FR 51665, 10/12/2018)

 Blue whales are found in all oceans except the Arctic Ocean.
 There are five currently recognized subspecies of blue whales.

-The number of blue whales in the world’s oceans is only a small fraction of what it was before modern commercial whaling significantly reduced their numbers during the early 1900s, but populations are increasing globally.
-Today, blue whales are listed as endangered under the Endangered Species Act.
-The primary threats currently facing blue whales are vessel strikes and entanglements in fishing gear.
+The number of blue whales today is only a small fraction of what it was before modern commercial whaling significantly reduced their numbers during the early 1900s, but populations are increasing globally.
+The primary threats blue whales currently face are vessel strikes and entanglements in fishing gear.

-NOAA Fisheries and its partners are dedicated to conserving and rebuilding blue whales worldwide.
+NOAA Fisheries and its partners are dedicated to conserving and rebuilding blue whale populations worldwide.
 We use a variety of innovative techniques to study, protect, and rescue these endangered animals.
 We engage our partners as we develop regulations and management plans that foster healthy fisheries and reduce the risk of entanglements, create whale-safe shipping practices, and reduce ocean noise.

 Blue whales were significantly depleted by commercial whaling activities worldwide.
-The latest stock assessments of blue whales include data for various stocks, including areas of the North Pacific and western North Atlantic Oceans.
+Today, blue whales are listed as endangered under the Endangered Species Act and protected under the Marine Mammal Protection Act.
+The latest stock assessment reports of blue whales include data for various stocks, including areas of the North Pacific and western North Atlantic Oceans.